xapi-project/xapi-project.github.io/profiling/coverage.md

 Since we are interested in collecting coverage data for system-wide test-suite runs we need a way to trigger dumping of coverage data centrally, and a good candidate for that is `xapi` as the top-level daemon.

-It will call `Xcp_coverage.dispatcher_init ()`, which listens on `org.xen.xapi.coverage` and dispatches the coverage dump command to all message queues under `org.xen.xapi.coverage.*`.
+It will call `Xcp_coverage.dispatcher_init ()`, which listens on `org.xen.xapi.coverage.dispatch` and dispatches the coverage dump command to all message queues under `org.xen.xapi.coverage.*` except itself.

 On production, and regular builds all of this is a no-op, ensured by using separate `lib/coverage/disabled.ml` and `lib/coverage/enabled.ml` files which implement the same interface, and choosing which one to use at build time.